marcelo-ferraz/Surrogates/README.md

 ```c#
 	_container.Map(m => m.Throughout<RegularJoe>().Visit.ThisMethod("GetAge").Using<TwoKids>().ThisMethod(t => t.NewMethod));
 ```
-###### Disable
+- **Disable** :
 	It is meant to disable any method, or property.
 By disable, you should read: it will be only returned Null for a reference type and the default for value type.
-Syntax:
+**Syntax**:
 ```c#
 	_container.Map(m => m.Throughout<RegularJoe>().Disable.ThisMethod("GetAge");
 ```